thtrieu/darkflow/README.md

 ## Intro

-This repo aims at building a tensorflow version of Darknet framework, where the famous framework YOLO (real time object detection & classification) is produced.
+This repo aims at building a tensorflow version of [darknet framework](https://github.com/pjreddie/darknet), where the famous framework [YOLO](http://pjreddie.com/darknet/yolo/) (real time object detection & classification) is created.
 In fact, the goal is to build a framework with `Tensorflow` backend that is compatible with Darknet files, including binary `.weights` and configuration `.cfg` - who looks something like this:

 ```python